PatrickFreyLeanPM/PatrickFreyLeanPM.github.io/_books/madhavan_ramanujam_monetizing_innovation.md

 cover_image: madhavan_ramanujam_monetizing_innovation.jpg
 ---

 I stumbled upon this gem of a book recently (March 2024), and its contents have left me pleasantly astonished.

-Titled The Four Flavors of Monetizing Innovation Failure, it's a comprehensive exploration of strategies and insights tailored not only to the realms of innovation but also remarkably resonant with my experiences as a B2B product manager.
+Titled **Monetizing Innovation**, it's a comprehensive exploration of strategies and insights tailored not only to the realms of innovation but also remarkably resonant with my experiences as a B2B product manager.

 ## The four flafours of monetizing innovation failure